makersacademy/airport_challenge/README.md

 * Planes can only take off from airports they are in
 * Planes that are already flying cannot takeoff
 * Planes that are landed cannot land again
+* Planes that are landed (not flying) cannot land in another airport

+An rspec feature test was also written to test multiple planes landing and taking off from multiple airports

 ## Author